Harmanjot960/SOC-Investigation-Portfolio/SOC-Project-1-Phishing-Investigation/Threat-Intelligence/threat_intelligence.md

 | File Type | Win32 Executable |
 | Detection Ratio | 58 / 71 |

-VirusTotal identified the extracted executable as malicious, confirming that the attachment posed a significant security risk.
+VirusTotal identified the extracted executable as malicious based on multiple security vendor detections, confirming that the attachment was unsafe.

 ---

-# Threat Intelligence Summary
+## Threat Intelligence Summary

 The investigation identified multiple indicators consistent with a phishing campaign, including:

-- Unauthorized sending infrastructure
+- SPF authentication failure for the sending infrastructure
-- Failed email authentication
 - Suspicious reply-to address
 - Malicious executable embedded within the attachment
 - High-confidence malware detections from VirusTotal